nguyenchris/RPS-Multiplayer/README.md

 [Game Page](https://nguyenchris.github.io/unit-4-game/)

 ## Description
 Web-based browser game featuring the classic Rock, Paper, and Scissors style.
 The game requires at least 2 players to play where the DOM is dynamically updated based on who's turn it is to choose their choice.
-Firebase's Realtime Database was utilized in order to incoropate the multiplayer logic as well as in-game live chat.
+Firebase's Realtime Database was utilized in order to incorporate the multiplayer logic as well as in-game live chat.
 Go ahead and talk have a friendly competition while also inputting some "friendly" messages amongst each other.

 ### Technologies Used
 Firebase Realtime Database, jQuery, Materialize CSS, Moment.js